BlogMoving to Colombia

 How much does it cost to use approximate location?

-Where do I activate the location when posting?
+Where do I activate location when posting?

 Do I need to put my exact address?